ambonvik/cimba/docs/tutorial.rst

             cmb_condition_wait(hbm, is_ready_to_dock, ctx);
         }

-        /* Do not do this: Announce our intention to move, yielding execution
+        /* Do NOT do this: Announce our intention to move, yielding execution
          * to other processes possibly both in the acquire and hold calls */ cmb_resource_acquire(simp->comms);
         cmb_process_hold(cmb_random_gamma(5.0, 0.01));